continuous-symmetry-measure/pdbslicer/src/OpSym/Cut/readme.md

 # Cutters and Filters

-This document indrodue the various classes used for slicing proteins.
+This document introdues the various classes used for slicing proteins.
-Read this document in if you want to understand how to implement additional class (in order to add to pdb slicer other method of slicing and filtering).
+See blow instractions to in order to add new methods of slicing and filtering.
-After implementing your Cutter or Filter do th following in ```pdbslicer.py```:
+After implementing your Cutter or Filter do the following in ```pdbslicer.py```:
-* Change the ```help()``` function in
+* Change the ```help()``` function
 * Insert the name of the class in the global variable ```$cutters_classes```

 ## Cutters
-Cutters are classes which alow us to slice a protoein data structure (model) into slices. for example: Use  the ```ByAmino``` cutter to insert model and to get a list (Cut) of it amno acids data structure. each item in this data structure is a list atoms which represents one amino acid. an atom is represented by q hash referaces of the record componanats of atom line from the pdb file.
+Cutters are classes which allow us to slice a protein data structure (model) into slices.
+For example: Use  the ```ByAmino``` cutter to insert model and to get a list (Cut) of its amino acids data structure.
+Each item in this data structure is a list of atoms which represents one amino acid.
+An atom is represented by a hash references of the record components of atom line from the PDB file.

 ### Cut.pm
 This is the parent class of each Cut sub class